brainrake/legato/README.md

 ### Usage

-`legato` can be installed using `npm`.
+[node.js](http://nodejs.org/) is required. `legato` can be installed using `npm`.
 It is suggested that the `coffee` binary be installed globally with `npm install -g coffee-script`.

-To use `legato`, just require it from a node.js module.

-    $ mkdir control; cd control          # create a directory for your project
+Create a directory for your project and install legato as a dependency:

+    $ mkdir control
+    $ cd control
-    $ npm install legato                 # install legato as a dependency
+    $ npm install legato

 Create and edit a mapping file, e.g. `mapping.coffee`.
+You can also use JS if you really want to.
 Here's an example:

     L = require('legato').init()